storborg/renderfall/README.md

 ### Basic Usage

+See ``renderfall -h`` for options:

+    $ renderfall -h
+    Usage: renderfall [OPTIONS] <in>
+    Render a waterfall spectrum from raw IQ samples.

+    Options:
+      -n, --fftsize <fftsize>	FFT size (power of 2) -f, --format  <format>	Input format: uint8, int16, float64, etc.
+      -w, --window  <window>	Windowing function: hann, gaussian, square, blackmanharris, hamming, kaiser, parzen -o, --outfile <outfile>	Output file path (defaults to <infile>.png) -s, --offset  <offset>	Start at specified byte offset -l, --overlap <overlap>	Overlap N samples per frame (defaults to 0) -c, --clip <clip>	Read only the first N samples from the file -v, --verbose 		Print verbose debugging output

+Here's an example using a ``.cf32`` file of complex 32-bit floats:

+    $ renderfall -f float32 -n 2048 -w hann data.cf32

 Currently, only raw sequential samples are supported.
 To use a .wav file, you can strip the header, and use the ``int16`` input format.

-    $ renderfall data.samples

-For more options, see:

-    $ renderfall -h

 ### Gallery